-This course is an introduction to security internship at Jackson Community College.
+This course is an introduction to security internship at Jackson College.
 Course includes, but is not limited to, training in AED/CPR, chemical irritants, courtroom demeanor and testimony.
 Also includes a minimum of 14 hours per week of job training.
-Instructor permission is required for this course.